V1210N/directus-extensions-installer/README.md

 - Only downloads the latest release of the specified extension; no way to specify a tag.
 - If run more than once it will install duplicates.
 - Does not check for duplicates in extensions.yaml.
-- Takes in arguments via environment values rather than command arguments.

-### Recommendations
-- Delete your extensions.yaml after usage if it has a Github token.